 “Thanks,” said Ms. Sneed.
 “Asking kids to discover elements themselves is such a great idea.
 I love the critical thinking.”

 “The following day I taught them how to write dialogue.”
 Mr. Frank clicked on another file and opened it.
 “This 33-slide PowerPoint really did the trick.”
 He clicked through the slides to give Ms. Sneed a look.

 “Wow, this is so thorough,” she said.
 “Kids will have no trouble writing their own dialogue after seeing it.”

-“When we finished, my students practiced with this worksheet,” said Mr. Grow.
+“When we finished, my students practiced with this worksheet,” said Mr. Frank.
 “Some of them needed more practice, so I followed up with Writing Dialogue with Cartoons.”

 Planning Character Traits, Moral, and Plot

 “On the third day, kids explored character traits.
 With this worksheet, they considered traits for different animals.”